 The Dream of Every Cell

-With the poems of Maricela as the heart of the Avond, Bernke Klein Zandvoort, Jimena Casas and Lisa Thunissen interweave their reflections on the word becoming, devenir, worden.
-They will connect and relate it to their poetics and delve into processes of translation-as-passage: investigating the effects of transferred words and revealing the materiality of language.
+With Guerrero’s poems at the heart of the program, Bernke Klein Zandvoort, Jimena Casas, and Lisa Thunnissen interweave their reflections on the word becoming – devenir – worden.
+They relate it to their own poetics and explore the process of translation, observing how words in passage between tongues reveal the materiality of language.

 The Avond oscillates within a multilingual landscape of English, Dutch, and Spanish.